-Imagine a piggy bank that grows the money you save in it - that’s what a savings account can do for you.
-Before you go create a savings account from the first bank you find, you should know that there’s more than one type.
+Imagine a piggy bank that gives you more money than the amount you put in it - that’s what a savings account can do for you.
+Before you create a savings account from the first bank you find, you should know that there’s more than one type.
 The more you know about the different types of savings accounts, the more likely you are to find one that suits your needs best.

 While the broad characteristics of the different kinds of savings accounts worldwide remain the same, there are hundreds of different iterations of these accounts.
 The terms of these accounts vary slightly from account to account based on factors like preferential interest rates, lower fees, minimum balance requirements, age groups, gender, and so on.
 These are some of the best-known savings account types in the world.